 Let us introduce ourselves!

 Dawn Daum: Working in the trenches of the mental health system, and being a survivor of childhood abuse with an ACE score of 9, Dawn is passionate about bringing trauma-informed care to the forefront of mental health and medical care.
-Through writing and public speaking, she is working to raise awareness that parenthood has the potential to derail a persons recovery, no matter how “through it” she may feel.
-When she isn’t working or capturing life on paper, she’s taking advantage of life’s simple pleasures with her husband and two children in Upstate, NY.
+Through writing, community action, and public speaking, she is part of a national and international grassroots movement, working to shift our culture’s understanding of what it means to heal from trauma.

 Joyelle believes that her purpose in life is to be a beacon of light, and that the three most important things are love, kindness and gratitude.
 When she is not busy raising two rambunctious boys, she is most often found playing her guitar or covered in paint at her art desk.